What history got wrong about the 'female Saint Patrick'

 When Christianity came along, the legend of Patrick took over the cult of Lugh.
 And at his side there was his consort, Sheelah -- who was now referred to as Patrick's wife.

 Many countries have pre-Christian springtime festivals and Ireland is no different.
-The three-day celebration of Patrick and Sheelah -- from March 16 to 18 -- falls just before the spring equinox, The license to cavort and disregard the strictures of Lent is Ireland's version of Carnival.
+The three-day celebration of Patrick and Sheelah -- from March 16 to 18 -- falls just before the spring equinox.
+The license to cavort and disregard the strictures of Lent is Ireland's version of Carnival.

 "You were expected to go wild, to throw caution to the wind, to embrace chaos, because that's the nature of Carnival," says Lehane.
 "It's a very important Irish tradition to recognize."